Kim-Lan/big-head-mode/README.md

 # Big Head Mode - Minecraft Fabric mod

 Client-side mod to increase the size of player heads.
-Compatible with Mod Menu.
+Configure head scale by editing the config file `big-head-mode.json5` or using Mod Menu.